 Have you noticed some blood in your breast milk when you are pumping?
-Maybe baby has spit up some pink breast milk or has some streaks of blood in their poop.
+Or maybe your baby spit up some pink breast milk or had some streaks of blood in their poop.
 If so, you could be alarmed and left wondering why there is blood in your breast milk.

 Don’t panic!
-This is a common problem in breastfeeding moms and there are several reasons it can happen.
-It usually isn’t anything serious and you can carry on feeding your baby.
+This is a common problem in breastfeeding moms for several reasons.
+It usually isn’t anything serious, and you can carry on feeding your baby.

 We’ll look at some of the reasons you might have blood in your breast milk.
 We will also cover how it can affect your baby and what you should do about it.

 - Blood in breast milk can be caused by damaged nipples, Rusty Pipe Syndrome, broken blood vessels, mastitis, intraductal papilloma, or rarely, breast cancer.

 - Most of the time, blood in breast milk is harmless and breastfeeding can continue safely.